FelixSubject211/Mobile_Anwendungen_HTWG/README.md

 ## Problem Statement

+Many people struggle to establish positive habits or break negative ones due to a lack of consistency and motivation.
+This issue impacts personal well-being, productivity, and overall quality of life, often leading to frustration and deteriorating health.
+The problem is prevalent across various life areas, including work, personal health, and education, and affects individuals striving for better work-life balance and personal improvement.

 ## Personas

 ## Screens

+#### Health-Conscious Individual

+- **Goals:** Establish a routine for long-term well-being and monitor progress.
+- **Challenges:** Maintaining motivation and overcoming setbacks.
+- **Needs:** A simple tool to track and visualize healthy habits over time.

+#### Student

+- **Goals:** Manage time effectively and achieve academic success.
+- **Challenges:** Balancing study time with other activities and avoiding procrastination.
+- **Needs:** A straightforward way to track study habits and assess weekly or monthly progress.

+#### High-Performing Professional

+- **Goals:** Increase efficiency at work while maintaining personal satisfaction.
+- **Challenges:** Handling heavy workloads and achieving work-life balance.
+- **Needs:** An easy-to-use platform to track habits and visualize progress to support both professional and personal goals.

 <div style="display: flex; justify-content: space-between; background-color: #f0f0f0; padding: 10px; border-radius: 8px;">
     <img src="documents-assets/list-habits-checked.png" alt="List of Habits Checked" style="width: 15%; box-shadow: 0px 4px 6px rgba(0, 0, 0, 0.1); border-radius: 8px;">